-Each caplet engraved with "06/012D" on the white layer contains fexofenadine HCl 60 mg and pseudoephedrine HCl 120 mg.
+Each caplet engraved with "06/012D" on the white layer contains 60 mg of fexofenadine HCl and 120 mg of pseudoephedrine HCl.
 Available as a bilayer clear film coated caplet (capsule-shaped tablet) with one half (lengthwise) white to off-white and the other half tan.
 The fexofenadine layer is an immediate-release formulation; the pseudoephedrine layer is a sustained-release formulation.
 Nonmedicinal ingredients: carnauba wax, cornstarch, croscarmellose sodium, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, silicon dioxide, and stearic acid.

 For adults and children 12 years of age and older, the usual dose is one caplet twice daily.
 People with poor kidney function may be prescribed a lower dose by their doctor (i.e., one caplet once daily).

 Take this medication on an empty stomach.
+Swallow the caplet whole.
+Do not break or chew the caplet.
 Do not take this medication within 2 hours of taking an antacid that contains aluminum or magnesium.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.